 Supplementation and nutrient therapy

 Supplements can be highly beneficial at the initial stages of the therapy in order to replenish long term deficiencies and accelerate any sluggish processes.
 In the ideal world, whole foods should provide all nutrients.
 However, some people have digestive issues or problems with absorption and may need them more than others.

+Functional tests are a more sensitive than conventional ones and look at different ranges.
 GLOW offers a wide range of functional tests which can wonderfully support the therapy and track its progress.
 However, testing should not be conclusive or take priority over individual's health history and the symptoms they are experiencing.

 Functional nutrition vs primary healthcare